MasteryEducation/SecuritiesExamsMastery.ca/content/csc/26/4/index.md

 - [ ] Encouraging clients to consider the impact of inflation
 - [ ] Escalating a complaint when a conflict of interest arises

-> **Explanation:** Neglecting regular updates to the client’s profile can lead to unsuitable advice and a breach of the advisor’s ethical obligations.
+> **Explanation:**( Neglecting regular updates to the client’s profile can lead to unsuitable advice and a breach of the advisor’s ethical obligations.)

----

 ### How does fiduciary duty differ from a standard suitability obligation?